Deploying SecureDrop staging instance on Qubes¶

 sd-dev, is based on Debian 9, the other VMs

-sd-dev, download the Ubuntu Trusty server ISO, along with corresponding
+sd-dev, download the Ubuntu Xenial server ISO, along with corresponding

 checksum and signature files.
 See the hardware installation docs